KanagawaMarcos/wingtip-toys/README.md

 # Wingtip Toys
 It's a simplified example of a store front web site that sells items online.
-This project mainly porpuse is to learn features available in ASP.NET 4.5.
+The main purpose of this project is to learn features available in ASP.NET 4.5.

 ## Application Features